gregstewart/backbone-jasmine/README.md

         expect($('#characterName').prev().text()).toBe($('#characterName').data('error'));
     });

-Time to add a ['showError']() method that will prepend a div to the element in question and insert the text stored in the element's data-error attribute.
+Time to add a ['showError'](7e8e0c1) method that will prepend a div to the element in question and insert the text stored in the element's data-error attribute.
+And this for now at least concludes the search view part.